Skip to main content

 What is the Maritime Clean Air Strategy?

 On October 12, 2021, the Port of San Diego Board of Port Commissioners approved the Maritime Clean Air Strategy (MCAS) to help the Port identify future projects and initiatives to improve environmental and public health through cleaner air for all who live, work, and play on and around San Diego Bay while also supporting efficient, modern and sustainable maritime operations.
 The Maritime Clean Air Strategy’s vision, “Health Equity for All,” represents the Port’s commitment to environmental justice, technological innovation, and transparent governance.
-The MCAS is the most ambitious clean air strategy policy document of its kind in the State of California.
-The MCAS includes over 20 objectives that, if achieved, would represent emission reductions that go beyond what current State regulation and policy requires.
+The MCAS is the most ambitious clean air strategy policy document of its kind in the State of California and , if achieved, it would represent emission reductions that go beyond current State regulations and policies.

-As an update to the Port’s 2007 Clean Air Program, the MCAS identifies a vision centered on health equity, with ambitious long-term goals for 2030 that will contribute to improved air quality.
-In support of the 2030 goals, the MCAS establishes specific, near-term emissions reduction goals and objectives to be accomplished by June 30, 2026.
-Collectively, in conjunction with the near-term goals and objectives, the MCAS identifies approximately 34 potential projects, partnerships, initiatives, and/or studies.
-The MCAS not only documents the Port’s commitment to clean, modern, and sustainable maritime and goods movement operations, it also complements and supports public education and community empowerment efforts advanced as part of the Portside Community AB 617 Community Emissions Reduction Plan (CERP) administered by the San Diego Air Pollution Control District (APCD).
+As an update to the Port’s 2007 Clean Air Program, the MCAS identifies ambitious long-term goals for 2030 with near-term emissions reduction goals and objectives to be accomplished by June 30, 2026.
+Collectively the MCAS identifies approximately 34 potential projects, partnerships, initiatives, and/or studies for seven sources of emissions.
+The MCAS not only documents the Port’s commitment to clean, modern, and sustainable maritime and goods movement operations, it also addresses three stakeholder driven priorities and supports public education and community empowerment efforts advanced as part of the Portside Community AB 617 Community Emissions Reduction Plan (CERP) administered by the San Diego Air Pollution Control District (SDAPCD).

 Signature MCAS goals and/or objectives that go beyond State regulatory requirements include: